How the Construction Industry Navigated the Rise and Fall of Lumber Prices

 The volatility created stress for many builders, but contractors who specialize in mass timber argue that they benefited somewhat from lumber’s wild ride.

 “The good part about it is that lumber pricing has never been anything that anybody paid attention to,” said Chris Evans, president of Swinerton’s Timberlab.
 “Every day, people are writing more articles on mass timber buildings, and on how to have more sustainable and renewable products in our buildings.
-It’s raising the level of awareness to society in general that wood is a viable product to use.
-You can use wood as interior finishes for stair systems, office building fit-out projects, you can use it to make complete structures.
-The rise and fall of the lumber pricing has made everyone more attuned to that.”
+It’s raising the level of awareness in society in general that wood is a viable product to use.
+You can use wood as interior finishes for stair systems, and office building fit-out projects, you can use it to make complete structures.
+The rise and fall of the lumber pricing have made everyone more attuned to that.”

 Inevitably, Timberlab - an arm of national contractor Swinerton that focuses on mass timber construction — has had to put some projects on hold.

 Insights, information, and inspiration.

 Subscribe to our newsletter to stay up to date on the latest in mass timber.Subscribe